-Use a pair of stiff wires with hooked ends to remove the stationary element and seat.
+Use a pair of stiff wires with hooked ends to remove the stationary portion of the seal from the seal plate.

 An alternate method of removing the stationary seal components is to remove the hardware (19 and 20) and separate the seal plate (3) and gasket (4) from the bearing housing (7).
 Position the seal plate on a flat surface with the impeller side down.
 Use a wooden dowel or other suitable tool to press on the back side of the stationary seat until the seat, O-rings, and stationary element can be removed.